 For experienced off-road drivers, a 4x4 camping adventure in Botswana is one of the best overland tours in Africa.
 The country is wild, the roads are challenging and the rewards are incredible.
 Roads are only passable during the dry winters - which is prime game viewing season.
 Talk to your Travel Expert about a self-drive tour of Botswana.

-Namibia is the best self-drive holiday destination in, let's be kind and stick to Africa.
+Namibia is the best self-drive holiday destination in... let's be kind and stick to Africa.
 Endless open roads, no traffic, great camping all year round, excellent lodges and hotels...
-We could wax for days.
+We could wax on for days.
 And we do, in a separate Namibia Self-drive Safari section.

 South Africa is a fantastic self-drive destination.
 The roads are excellent and extensive; car hire rates are competitive and because almost all of your driving is on safe, paved roads, excesses waivers are lower than the rugged neighbours up north (like Namibia, Botswana, Zimbabwe and Zambia).
 Attractions and accommodation options are many and varied to suit all budgets and styles.